When someone is close to making a decision, they are no longer looking for promises.

 Social proof videos generally fall into two categories.

-Testimonial videos are short endorsements where a client speaks directly to camera about their experience.
-They often cover what it was like before working with you, what changed, and the outcome.
+Testimonial videos are short endorsements where a client speaks directly to the camera about their experience.
+They typically cover what the situation was like before working with you, what the experience was like, and what changed as a result.

 Case study videos go deeper.
-They walk the viewer through a specific journey, explaining the challenge, the process, and the result in more detail.
+They document a specific project or engagement in more detail, explaining the challenge, the approach taken, and the outcome achieved.

-Case study videos are particularly effective for service-based businesses.
+Case study videos are especially powerful for service-based businesses.

-Case study videos are usually most effective on dedicated case study pages.
-These pages allow interested prospects to explore the detail and depth of your work without distraction.
+Case study videos usually perform best on dedicated case study pages.
+These pages give interested prospects the space to explore the detail without competing distractions.

-From a web design perspective, social proof videos play a major role in conversion.
+From a web and user behaviour perspective, social proof videos play a major role in conversion.

 Choosing the right clients to feature

-You do not need to feature every client.
+You do not need to feature every client you have worked with.

 Final thoughts on social proof video

-Social proof videos are often underused, despite being one of the strongest conversion tools available.
+Social proof videos are still underused, despite being one of the strongest trust-building tools available.

 Many businesses hesitate to put themselves or their clients on camera.
-But when done well, social proof video builds trust faster than almost any other form of content.
+In practice, those who do often find that social proof video shortens decision cycles and improves the quality of enquiries.

-If you want help creating testimonial or case study videos that genuinely support your website and sales process, get in touch with Dream Engine.
+If you are considering testimonial or case study videos and want them to genuinely support your website and sales process, we can help you plan and produce them.

 Social Proof Videos – Frequently Asked Questions